Rivers of Fire and Ice

 Rivers of Fire and Ice, alternatively titled African Safari, is a Crown International Pictures 1969 motion picture filmed in documentary format.
 Directed, written and produced by wildlife photographer Ron Shanin, the film is an account of a safari through "wildest" Africa and explores Africa's diversity, ranging from scorching deserts to the frozen heights of Mount Kilimanjaro, and the life of the continent's inhabitants.
-The movie culminates with the eruption of Mt Kilimanjaro.
+The film culminates with the eruption of Mt Kilimanjaro.